ClientEncryption.decrypt()

 var autoEncryptionOpts = { "keyVaultNamespace" : "encryption.__dataKeys", "kmsProviders" : { "local" : { "key" : BinData(0, process.env["TEST_LOCAL_KEY"]) } } }

-constructor with the client-side field level encryption options configured to create a database connection.
-Replace the mongodb://myMongo.example.net
+Use the Mongo() constructor with the client-side field level encryption options configured to create a database connection.
+Replace the mongodb://myMongo.example.net URI with the connection string URI of the target cluster.

 encryptedClient = Mongo( "mongodb://myMongo.example.net:27017/?replSetName=myMongo", autoEncryptionOpts )

-method to decrypt a value encrypted by ClientEncryption.encrypt()
+Retrieve the ClientEncryption object and use the ClientEncryption.decrypt() method to decrypt a value encrypted by ClientEncryption.encrypt().

 clientEncryption = encryptedClient.getClientEncryption(); clientEncryption.decrypt(BinData(6,"AmTi2H3xaEk8u9+jlFNaLLkC3Q/+kmwDbbWrq+h9nuv9W+u7A5a0UnpULBNZH+Q21fAztPpU09wpKPrju9dKfpN1Afpj1/ZhFcH6LYZOWSBBOAuUNjPLxMNSYOOuITuuYWo="))

-returns the decrypted value:
+If successful, decrypt() returns the decrypted value:

 "123-45-6789"

-For complete documentation on initiating MongoDB connections with client-side field level encryption enabled, see Mongo()
+For complete documentation on initiating MongoDB connections with client-side field level encryption enabled, see Mongo().